bwibwi13/plugin-autoconso/docs/en_US/index.md

 - **Final injection** : Equipment info with the total instant situation of electrical injection for the house (mandatory)
 - **Solar production** : Equipment info with the instant electrical production from the solar inverter (optional)
-- **Security margin** : Fixed value or info equipment to define a security margin of minimum injection to consider in the regulation
+- **Security margin** : Fixed value or info equipment to define a security margin of minimum injection to consider in the regulation (optional) * Allows to reduce the risk of electric consumption from the grid.
+This is useful when managing powerfull devices that we really only want to turn on when there is a lot of sun. (e.g. electric water heater used to pre-heat water when we generate too much power.) *
 - **Backup cron** : Cron expression to run the optimization algorithm at a regular pace (in case the triggers would not be sufficient)

 ## Commands tab
 The *Commands* tab holds only the default action that runs the optimization algorithm.
+Executing this command forces a recomputation of the algorithm as if the measure of final injection had changed or if the cron was fired.

 There is nothing to configure here.

 ## Equipment table tab